Gaurav-2803/Notes/SQL/SQL Notes .md

 2.  #### UPDATE :

-    - Update records in table.
+    - Update records in the table.

       `UPDATE table_name SET col_name = "new_val" WHERE condition;`